Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V3/README.md

     \end{bmatrix}
 ```

-- Given the mentioned equations we can say that we have the following \textbf{constraint}:
+- Given the mentioned equations we can say that we have the following constraint:

 ```math
     l = |\overline{O_0B_i} - \overline{O_0C_i}|